ECB leaves rates unchanged as expected

 It also kept the rate on bank overnight deposits at -0.20 percent, which means banks pay to park funds at the central bank, and held its marginal lending facility - or emergency overnight borrowing rate for banks - at 0.30 percent.

-Markets now turn their attention to ECB President Mario Draghi's 1230 GMT news conference, where he is likely to face questions about emergency funding to Greek banks and the ECB's holding of Greek government bonds.
-(Reporting By Francesco Canepa Editing by Jeremy Gaunt)
+Markets now turn their attention to ECB President Mario Draghi's 1230 GMT news conference, where he will also unveil the ECB staff's new inflation and GDP growth forecasts.
+(Reporting by Balazs Koranyi Editing by Jeremy Gaunt)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan